U.S. Stocks Muted After Notching Records

 Elsewhere, the Stoxx Europe 600 index edged up 0.1%, buoyed by gains in shares of basic resources companies.

-In Asia, Hong Kong's Hang Seng Index fell by as much as 1.6% earlier in the session, before reversing losses to close down less than 0.1%.

-Japan's Nikkei Stock Average reversed early gains as traders returned after a three-day weekend.
+Japan's Nikkei Stock Average moved off early gains as traders returned after a three-day weekend.
 The index closed up less than 0.1%.

 The yen pared early sharp declines against the U.S. dollar, when Bank of Japan Gov. Haruhiko Kuroda said the central bank would be patient about easing.
 The yen was last up 0.2% against the dollar.